akeren/akeren/README.md

 professionally.
 I am confident in my ability to come up with interesting ideas for unforgettable growth.
 I :heart: wisdom, knowledge, and above all; Jesus is the anchor of my life.

-## Skills :fire:

-✔ Interpersonal skills at all level

-✔ Logical & Structural thinking
+## Areas of Research :computer:

 ✔ Algorithm Analysis & Design

-✔ System Analysis & Design

-✔ Software Engineering

-✔ Linux

-✔ Teaching

-## Areas of Research :computer:

-✔ Algorithms
 ✔ Big Data
 ✔ Artificial Intelligence